JefferyWenhaoWang/cs501-ia3-q1/README.md

 ---

 ## AI Disclosure
-I used ChatGPT as a coding assistant for:
+I used ChatGPT as a coding assistant for debugging Compose errors and modifier usage
-- planning the Compose layout structure (Row/Column nesting)
-- debugging Compose errors and modifier usage
-- refining UI consistency and README documentation

-All code was reviewed, edited, and tested by me before submission.

 ---